jinzh23/upsouth-chatbot/README.md

 ### _Assumption:_

 These instructions start with the assumption that the chatbot has already been built and tested in the AWS Lex console.
+If not, please follow the instructions outlined in the documentation.

-### _Setting Up AWS SDK for Amazon Lex Chatbot:_
+### _Setting Up AWS CLI:_

-This guide will help set up the local environment to use the AWS SDK for the Amazon Lex chatbot.
+This guide will help set up the local environment.
+The AWS Command Line Interface (AWS CLI) is a unified tool to manage the AWS services.
+AWS CLI uses your credentials to authenticate the requests it sends to AWS services.

 _Prerequisites:_